csetowhid/PHP-OOP/README.md

 - After implementing an interface in a class, all the abstract methods in the interface should be declared in the class.

 - An interface consists of methods that have no implementations, which means the interface methods are abstract methods.

+## Static

+- Any method declared as static is accessible without the creation of an object.

+- Static functions are associated with the class, not an instance of the class.

+- Static methods are declared with the `static` keyword